François-Joseph Gossec: Life and work

 The son of a small farmer, Gossec was born at the village of Vergnies, then a French exclave in the Austrian Netherlands, now an ancienne commune in the municipality of Froidchapelle, Belgium.
 Showing an early taste for music, he became a choir-boy in Antwerp.
 He went to Paris in 1751 and was taken on by the composer Jean-Philippe Rameau.
 He followed Rameau as the conductor of a private orchestra kept by the fermier général Le Riche de La Poupelinière, a wealthy amateur and patron of music.
 Gradually he became determined to do something to revive the study of instrumental music in France.

 Gossec's own first symphony was performed in 1754, and as conductor to the Prince de Condé's orchestra he produced several operas and other compositions of his own.
 He imposed his influence on French music with remarkable success.
 His Requiem premiered in 1760, a ninety-minute piece which made him famous overnight.
 Years later, in 1778, Mozart visited Gossec during a trip to Paris, and described him in a letter to his father as "a very good friend and a very dry man."

-Gossec founded the Concert des Amateurs in 1769 and in 1773 he reorganised the Concert Spirituel together with Simon Le Duc and Pierre Gaviniès.
+Gossec founded the Concert des Amateurs in 1769 and when he gave up his duties conducting the ensemble in 1773—succeeded by his Concertmaster Joseph Bologne, Chevalier de Saint-Georges—he reorganised the Concert Spirituel together with Simon Le Duc and Pierre Gaviniès.
 In this concert series he conducted his own symphonies as well as those by his contemporaries, particularly works by Joseph Haydn, whose music had become increasingly popular in Paris, finally even superseding Gossec's symphonic work.